Hypersensitivity Vasculitis Medication

 Cyclophosphamide (Cytoxan, Neosar)

-Useful in life-threatening cases of vasculitis.
-Patients with only skin disease generally should not be treated with this agent.
-Useful in patients with polyarteritis nodosa, Wegener granulomatosis, and Churg-Strauss syndrome.
-Agent is an alkylating agent that depresses T- and B-cell function.
+Cyclophosphamide is useful in life-threatening cases of vasculitis.
+Patients with skin-limited disease generally should not be treated with this agent.
+It is useful in patients with granulomatosis with polyangiitis (formerly Wegener granulomatosis), polyarteritis nodosa, or eosinophilic granulomatosis with polyangiitis (formerly Churg-Strauss syndrome).
+Cyclophosphamide is an alkylating agent that depresses T- and B-cell function.

 Azathioprine (Imuran)

-Antagonizes purine metabolism and inhibits synthesis of DNA, RNA, and proteins.
-May decrease proliferation of immune cells, which results in lower autoimmune activity.
+Azathioprine antagonizes purine metabolism and inhibits synthesis of DNA, RNA, and proteins.
+It may decrease the proliferation of immune cells, which results in lower autoimmune activity.

 Methotrexate (Folex, Rheumatrex)